mdn/content/files/en-us/glossary/baseline/compatibility/index.md

 ![Green widget with the checkmark: Baseline, widely available.
 Four browsers logos, all with checkmarks.](high.png)

-Features listed as **widely available** have a consistent history of browser support for at least 2.5 years.
+Features listed as **widely available** have a consistent history of support in each of the Baseline browsers for at least 2.5 years.

 ![Blue widget with the checkmark: Baseline 2022, newly available.
 Four browsers' logos, all with checkmarks.](limited.png)